dflex-js/dflex/packages/store/README.md

   - `parents: string<id>|Array<ids>` - all element's parents.

-Going back to our first element with `id: id-0`, we can get element instance, its parent instance, and its connection branches.
+Going back to our first element with `id= id-0`, we can get element instance, its parent instance, and its connection branches as following:

 ```js
 const elmInstanceConnection = store.getElmTreeById("id-0");